firesidefiction/firesidefiction.github.io/submissions.md

 ----

 ## Short Stories
-Fireside is currently closed to submissions.
+Fireside is currently closed to short story submissions.
 Our next short story reading period will be from the 15th to the 31st of December, 2018.

 We accept short stories up to 4,000 words.
 Our budget allows us to pay for up to 7,000 words per month, which means we are always going to buy more shorter fiction than longer stories.
 We especially love to see very short pieces that still tell great stories and make us laugh, cry, or transport us to new worlds.